 - Fringe benefit rates for senior/key personnel, graduate research assistants, and hourly students.

-- Non-resident tuition remission for graduate research assistants and resident tuition for graduate project assistants.
+- Tuition remission for graduate research assistants and graduate project assistants.

 - Facilities & Administrative Cost Rate (also known as Indirect Cost Rate).

 - Calculations are provided for the life of the project (up to six years).

 The Budget Tool allows you to develop a cumulative budget for a program for up to six years.
 Special calculation tools include: